rfattaljaef/rfattaljaef.github.io/_pages/cv.md

 Publications
 =============
+1. Entry Barriers, Idiosyncratic Distortions, and the Firm-Size Distribution _forthcoming accepted American Economic Journals: Macroeconomics_
-1. Size-Dependent Tax Enforcement and Compliance: Global Evidence and Aggregate Implications, with Pierre Bachas and Anders Jensen, _Journal of Development    Economics, vol. 140, September 2019_
+2. Size-Dependent Tax Enforcement and Compliance: Global Evidence and Aggregate Implications, with Pierre Bachas and Anders Jensen, _Journal of Development    Economics, vol. 140, September 2019_
-2. Taxing the Good?
+3. Taxing the Good?
 Distortions, Productivity, and Misallocation in Sub-Saharan Africa, with Xavier Cirera and Hibret Maemir, _World Bank Economic Review, August 2019_
-3. Entry and Exit, Multi-Product Firms, and Allocative Distortions, _American Economic Journals: Macroeconomics Vol 10 No. 2, April 2018_
+4. Entry and Exit, Multi-Product Firms, and Allocative Distortions, _American Economic Journals: Macroeconomics Vol 10 No. 2, April 2018_
-4. The Anatomy of a Credit Crunch: from Capital to Labor Markets, with Francisco Buera and Yongseok Shin, _Review of Economic Dynamics 18 (2015) 101-117_
+5. The Anatomy of a Credit Crunch: from Capital to Labor Markets, with Francisco Buera and Yongseok Shin, _Review of Economic Dynamics 18 (2015) 101-117_
-5. Entry, Trade Costs, and International Business Cycles” (2014), with Jose Ignacio Lopez, _Journal of International Economics 94 (2014) 224-238_
+6. Entry, Trade Costs, and International Business Cycles” (2014), with Jose Ignacio Lopez, _Journal of International Economics 94 (2014) 224-238_

 Research Under Review
 ======================
-1. Entry Barriers, Idiosyncratic Distortions, and the Firm-Size Distribution _conditionally accepted American Economic Journals: Macroeconomics_
-2. The Dynamics of Development: Entrepreneurship and Innovation, with Francisco Buera (2018), _Revise and Resubmit American Economic Journals: Macroeconomics_
+1. The Dynamics of Development: Entrepreneurship and Innovation, with Francisco Buera (2018), _Revise and Resubmit American Economic Journals: Macroeconomics_

   Work in Progress
 =====================